What is Mobile Music Teacher?

 The majority of our lessons are provided at our customers homes.
 But, we will travel to any location of your choosing.
 We teach lessons at your office, the park, grandma’s house, or any other suitable location.
 Some of our instructors have studio locations that they can teach from, but the majority of our customers prefer the incredibly convenient time saving value of lessons at their home.

 How long are lessons?

 Lessons are typically an hour in length to allow students to really make progress.
-Many musical concepts cannot be thoroughly examined, explained, and put to use in shorter lesson durations.
+Many musical concepts cannot be thoroughly examined, explained, and put to use in shorter lesson duration.
 Hour lessons can be split between two students at one location if desired.
-Longer lessons are avilable also.
+Longer lessons are available also.
 Occasionally, we are able to fulfill 30 minute lesson requests, but this is up to the teacher to accept.

 Do you offer group lessons?

 Lessons can be shared by two students upon request, but we strongly advise against this.
 Almost every time, the quicker student gets bored or the slower student gets frustrated.
 It is near impossible to find two people that learn the same way at the same rate.
 We find it more effective to split a lesson than doing it as a group lesson.
 The one on one experience of private music instruction is really a great benefit and the quickest path to improvement.